tomdyson/octorates/README.md

 ## File Structure

 - `main.py`: FastAPI backend server
-- `static/index.html`: Main HTML file
+- `static/index.html`: Main HTML file with Alpine.js frontend application
-- `static/app.js`: Vue.js frontend application
 - `Dockerfile`: Docker configuration for deployment
 - `.github/workflows/deploy.yml`: GitHub Actions workflow for CI/CD

 ## Notes

 - The application caches Octopus API data for 10 minutes to reduce API calls
-- The frontend uses Vue.js for reactive updates and Axios for API requests
+- The frontend uses Alpine.js for reactive updates and Axios for API requests
 - The backend uses FastAPI for efficient API routing and HTTPX for asynchronous HTTP requests
 - The app is containerized using Docker for easy deployment to fly.io
 - The application is automatically deployed to fly.io when changes are pushed to the main branch